It pleased God in his kindness to choose me and call me even before

 Lightning was the community from hell.
 I can remember standing up in the back of the truck that was loaded with all our worldly possessions driving into this never before heard of land and wondering what kind of cool adventures lay before me in our new neighborhood.
 Nothing could have prepared me for what I was soon to encounter, and that would do more to shape and shake my young life at its very core.
 Before moving there, I had an innocence about me that was snatched-away from me, never to return.
 Of all the communities in Atlanta for a kid to grow up, why did it have to be this one?

 I will never forget hearing my cousin say, "Guess what, we moving ta Lightning."
 Little did I know that any Black community that adopted the name had to have a reason for calling it that.
 You immediately think of being struck by lightning, and the consequences of such an ordeal.
 Lightning, by its very nature, leaves everything in its path charred and resonating with the left over effects of its highly charged presence.
 This includes people and things.
 The Lightning community epitomized this fact, and has left me still resonating with the effects of once living there.
 Some folks say that lightning never strikes twice in the same place, and when it does, is as rare as miracles.
 Folks also say that when lightning does strike twice in the same place, or when a miracle happens, it's God's way of saying, "Hello, do I have your attention now?"
-It's kind of a calling card where God allows the odds against something happening to be reduced to zero.
+It's kind of a calling card where God allows the odds against something good or bad happening to be reduced to zero.

 It's like putting his personal signature on something, and leaving no doubt that it was Him that did it.
 In the south, church folks used to say, "it reeks of God," or "God's hand was all in it."
 The bible even says in Psalms 29:7 that, "The voice of the Lord strikes with flashes of lightning."
 In my life, one of the things I think this means is that God uses the hardships that shaped me and formed me from my up-bringing in Lightning to help me to find my way in life now.
 I find myself constantly drawing on life-lessons learned as a direct result of living there.
-Sometimes these lessons "flash" before my mind's eyes just at the right moment in my life when I need them.
+Sometimes these lessons "flash" before my mind's eye just at the right moment in my life when I need them.

 Another way I see it is in all the miracles God has worked in my life that were just as improbable as lightning striking in the same place twice.
 It may seem strange but I can't help but think that the two interpretations are somehow related, and the obvious similarities, in terms of their impact on my life, is no coincidence but contrived.
 It's by design.
 Yeah, it's like I have flashes of Lightning from my days growing up in that community, and I experience flashes of lightning figuratively striking the same place twice, indicative of the many miracles God has performed in my life.
 I hope I didn't put too fine a point on this thing.
 I seem to be struggling to make myself understood.